nomilous/in./README.md

   pipe.on('data', function(frame) {
     console.log(frame.source.ip);
     // the 'in.adapter.tcpdump2json' module might not exist.
-    // it might not need to exist the shell tool does:
+    // it might not need to exist if the shell tool does:
     //   in.as.pipe.json $ tcpdump -i en0 | tcpdump2json
     //
   })